paoferminb/QA-Portfolio/README.md

 # 🧪 Paola Fermin – QA Specialist Portfolio

-Hi there! 👋 I'm **Paola Fermin**, a QA Specialist with 3+ years of experience testing web and mobile applications in Agile/Scrum environments.
+Hi there! 👋 I'm **Paola Fermin**, a QA Specialist with 3+ years of experience testing web applications in Agile/Scrum environments.

 With a background in **medicine**, I bring a strong analytical mindset, meticulous attention to detail, and the ability to navigate complex systems — skills that translate directly into precise, high-quality software testing.
 I've worked across industries including **healthcare, telemedicine, and e-commerce**, and I adapt quickly to any domain or product type.